-- 1. Reference to historical stone curlew species records, if available, pertaining to the grid cell(s) in which a proposal is located.
-(Policy supporting text: historical records may be obtained from the RSPB and/or Norfolk Biodiversity Information Service (local Biological Recording Centre); - 2.
-Since the Local Plan HRA identifies that existing records are likely to be incomplete the application should also be accompanied by the results of a site-specific stone curlew survey undertaken over a period from early April to mid-May, undertaken with appropriate sensitivity to species disturbance; - 3.
-Where stone curlews are identified on a site, the proposals shall include a site-specific Habitats Regulations Assessment that includes proposed mitigation measures.
-Proposals lacking acceptable mitigation measures, where such are required, will not be permitted'.
+- Reference to historical stone curlew species records, if available, pertaining to the grid cell(s) in which a proposal is located.
+(Policy supporting text: historical records may be obtained from the RSPB and/or Norfolk Biodiversity Information Service (local Biological Recording Centre); - Since the Local Plan HRA identifies that existing records are likely to be incomplete the application should also be accompanied by the results of a site-specific stone curlew survey undertaken over a period from early April to mid-May, undertaken with appropriate sensitivity to species disturbance; and - Where stone curlews are identified on a site, the proposals shall include a site-specific Habitats Regulations Assessment that includes proposed mitigation measures.
+Proposals lacking acceptable mitigation measures, where such are required, will not be permitted'. - AECOM's assessment of the updated draft Reg.14 pre-submission version of the STNP confirms that this text has now been added to the relevant policies.
+Given the inclusion of this protective policy wording, it is concluded that the STNP will not result in adverse effects on the site integrity of the Breckland SPA regarding habitat fragmentation.